karintomania/php-stream-example/doc.md

 This method processes the stream in chunks and identifies complete lines by searching for newline characters.
 It continues reading until the end of the file is reached, ensuring that all lines are processed.

 ### Note on `GuzzleHttp\Psr7\Utils::readLine` Method
-Guzzle offers a function like my StreamScanner. https://github.com/guzzle/psr7/blob/2.7/src/Utils.php#L234
+Guzzle offers a function like my StreamScanner.
+https://github.com/guzzle/psr7/blob/2.7/src/Utils.php#L234

-This function, as the name suggests, read one line from the stream.
-The difference from the StreamScanner in this article is
+This function, as the name suggests, reads one line from the stream.
+The difference from the StreamScanner in this article is:
-- It returns string, instead of Generator.
+- It returns a string, instead of a Generator.
-- the implementation reads the stream 1 letter at a time.
+- The implementation reads the stream one character at a time.

-Because it reads the stream 1 letter by 1 letter instead of reading chunk, this function can be slow.
+Because it reads the stream one character at a time instead of reading chunks, this function can be slow.
-I processed 100K JSONL with both implementation and the result is like below:
+I processed 100K JSONL with both implementations and the result is like below:
 StreamScanner: 0.049s
-Utils::readLine:0.416s
+Utils::readLine: 0.416s

-Utils::readLine is very useful when the file is not large or the speed is not your concern (like batch job, for example).
-Also, if you can't use Generator, you should use Utils::readLine.
+`Utils::readLine` is very useful when the file is not large or the speed is not your concern (like batch jobs, for example).
+Also, if you can't use Generators, you should use `Utils::readLine`.

 ## Testing the Implementation